-An examination and critique of the many treatment resources and methods which have been developed during the last 20 years.
-Discussion will include but not be limited to such treatment methods as psychotherapy with individuals and groups, drug therapy, family and network therapy, detoxification, and behavioral therapy.
+An examination and critique of the many treatment resources and methods that have been developed during the last 20 years.
+Discussion will include but not be limited to such t reatment methods as psychotherapy with individuals and aroups, drug therapy, family and network therapy, detoxification, and behavioral therapy.

-Prerequisite: ADC 340 or permission of instructor Spring
+Pre requisite: ADC 340 or permission of instructor Spring